Royal Rumble (2001): Main event matches

-Next, WWF Champion Kurt Angle was challenged by Triple H, who had been named number-one contender by his (then storyline) father-in-law Vince McMahon.
+Next, WWF Champion Kurt Angle defended the title against Triple H, who had been named number-one contender by his (then storyline) father-in-law Vince McMahon.
 The match began as a mat based, hold for hold contest, but Trish Stratus then tried to interfere on Angle's behalf, only to then get into a catfight with Stephanie McMahon, who was in Triple H's corner.
 Stratus (Vince McMahon's storyline mistress) and Stephanie (McMahon's daughter and then storyline wife of Triple H) had been involved in their own feud due to vying for power as the WWF's "dominant female".
 After the fracas involving the two ladies on the outside (which had to be broken up by Vince himself), both Triple H and Angle accidentally hit the referee Earl Hebner, causing him to roll out of the ring.
 Triple H grabbed the title belt and tried to hit Angle with it, only to receive a belly-to-belly suplex.
 Angle then tried to hit Triple H with the belt, but Triple H ducked and gave him a Pedigree.
-As Triple H went outside to revive the referee, Stone Cold Steve Austin attacked Triple H and performed the Stone Cold Stunner on him as retaliation for Triple H costing Austin the title several weeks earlier on Raw Is War.
+As Triple H went outside to revive the referee, "Stone Cold" Steve Austin attacked Triple H and performed the Stone Cold Stunner on him as retaliation for Triple H costing Austin the title several weeks earlier on Raw Is War.
 As Austin left the arena, Angle crawled over on top of Triple H to cover him for the pin, while Hebner recovered and made the count.
-Angle won the match and retained the WWF Title, with a very angry Triple H vowing to get even with Austin for costing him the match.
+Angle won the match and retained the WWF Championship, with a very angry Triple H vowing to get even with Austin for costing him the match.

 Closing the show was the traditional 30-man Royal Rumble match for a WWF Championship match at WrestleMania X-Seven.
-The first two entrants were Jeff Hardy and Bull Buchanan, a member of Right To Censor at the time.
-They were joined by Matt Hardy who entered at No. 3, both Hardys worked together in eliminating Buchanan as well as Faarooq who entered at No. 4.
-Jeff and Matt then battled each other, and it was during this time that Drew Carey arrived at No. 5, being the first celebrity entrant in Rumble history.
+The first two entrants were Jeff Hardy and Bull Buchanan, a member of Right to Censor at the time.
+They were joined by Matt Hardy who entered at No. 3, both Hardy Boyz worked together in eliminating Buchanan as well as Faarooq who entered at No. 4.
+Jeff and Matt then battled each other, and it was during this time that Drew Carey arrived at No. 5, being the first celebrity entrant in Royal Rumble history.